The Smurfs and the Magic Flute

 Profanity

-The dialogue is completely clean and free of any offensive or inappropriate language.
+The dialogue is entirely clean and appropriate for all ages, with no instances of swearing or crude language.

 Alcohol, Drugs & Smoking

-There is no depiction or mention of alcohol, drugs, or smoking throughout the movie.
+There is no depiction of alcohol, tobacco, or illegal substances throughout the duration of the movie.

 Frightening Scenes